-Our prototype is designed for implementation into the Organic Rankine Cycle that uses refrigerant 245fa.
-However, due to safety issues, our prototype will be tested with water and compressed air.
+Our prototype was designed with the idea for implementation into the Organic Rankine Cycle that uses refrigerant 245fa.
+However, due to safety issues, our prototype was tested with water and compressed air.
 The calculations we have completed for our test model, with water and air, have been close to the project constraints of having a constant mass flow of 3 gpm and a differential pressure of 50 psi.
 Calculations for the refrigerant have not yet been completed.
-However, based on our calculations with water and compressed air, we believe that our test model is reliable prototype to be implemented into the ORC.
+However, based on our calculations with water and compressed air, we believe that our test model is a reliable prototype to be improved and implemented into the ORC.